SmiffyKMc/printapp/readme_tencent.md

 # Mobile Print SDK for Android

 A library to simplify development of printing in apps on Android, as well as providing an improved user experience.
-This library serves as an interface to Google Cloud Print and various other Print Plugins and services.
+This library serves as an interface to HP Print Service plugin if the user has not installed one.

 Note: Print functionality only exists starting in Android API versions 19 and beyond.
 Devices with OS older than KitKat will not be able to print using our library workflow.
 Please see [instructions](#integrate-with-legacy-app) if you want to compile the SDK with older version app, but only call Print functionality from Kitkat and above.